JiFish/ezdice/README.md

 e.g. if you rolled `1d8+10+1d4-2` this method would return `+8`.

+### strContainsDice($diceStr)

+Parse **$diceStr** and returns true if it contains at least one dice roll, otherwise returns false.
+Useful for verifying user input.
+Modifiers without dice don't count.

 ## Dice Notation

 - Dice notation is in the form (number of dice)**d**(dice sides). e.g. `2d10`.
 - Additional dice can be chained with **+** and **-** operators. e.g. `2d10+1d6`.
 - Modifiers can also be specified. e.g. `2d10-5`
 - d% can be used as a shorthand for a percentile dice. `1d%` and `1d100` are equivalent.
 - Append a roll with -L to drop the lowest dice in that group, or -H to drop the highest.
 Dropped dice are excluded from the total. e.g. `2d20-L` will roll 2 twenty sided dice and drop the lowest.
+You can also specify a number of dice to drop e.g. `6d6-H3` will drop the highest 3 rolls.
 - No notation is currently provided for fudge dice.
 You can use `1d3-2` instead.
 - Whitespace, and anything else not recognised as a dice or a modifier, is treated like a **+** operator. e.g. `foo10 1d4bar1d4  5` is equivalent to `5+1d4+1d4+10`, or simply `2d4+15`.